 Respect the rules and culture

 - What to wear at Shwedagon Pagoda – It is a sacred place of worship and visitors should dress appropriately and modestly.
-For both men and women are expected to wear clothes that cover the knees and the shoulders.
-Best to avoid slim fit clothes or any offensive slogans on your t-shirt too.
+Both men and women are expected to wear clothes that cover the knees and the shoulders.
+Best to avoid slim-fit clothes or any offensive slogans on your t-shirt too.
 If you’re not sure, think on the conservative side.
 Any issues on entering, you will be given a longyi to wear for the duration of your visit.

 - Monks can’t have bodily contact with women – A woman should not touch a monk in any way, even by shaking hands as a greeting.
 If a woman is making a donation to a monk, she should place it somewhere the monk can retrieve it, rather than hand it over directly.